-With summer ending in Moline, now is a great time to get a kick start on air conditioner maintenance.
+With summer winding down in Moline, now is a good time to get ahead on air conditioner maintenance.

-If you haven’t washed it recently, it could be full of dirt and yard refuse.
-This collection can limit your unit’s efficiency and cause it to malfunction.
-Or wear it down sooner.
+If you haven’t washed it this year, it could be blocked with dust and yard waste.
+This buildup can reduce your unit’s efficiency and cause it to malfunction.
+Or require replacement sooner.

-We advise having your air conditioning system professionally maintained once a year.
+We suggest having your air conditioning system professionally maintained once a year.
 Why?
-Clean equipment can be more energy efficient, which could save you money on energy bills.
+A clean system can be more energy efficient, which could save you money on electric costs.

-Regular AC maintenance also helps our technicians discover and take care of minor issues before they become expensive problems.
+Regular AC maintenance also helps our technicians discover and address slight issues before they become expensive problems.

 Related: How to Keep Your Air Conditioner from Failing

-There’s also some maintenance you can do alone between professional tune-ups.
-It only takes about an hour to wash your outdoor condenser unit, as well as a few parts on your indoor HVAC system.
+There’s also some work you can do on your own between professional tune-ups.
+You only need about an hour to get the grime off your outdoor condenser unit, as well as several components on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-Choose a warm day to wash your air conditioner.
+Pick a warm day to clean your air conditioner.
 At least 60 degrees Fahrenheit (20 degrees Celsius) is great.
-That way, you can test your system once you’ve cleaned it.
+That way, you can test your equipment once you’ve cleaned it.

 - Wet-dry vacuum and hose with a soft brush attachment